The 3 Principles to Achieving Financial Independence Through Real Estate Investing

 “A quick example for most of my properties is if you put 20% down on a property with a long-term financing fixed rate in place, which is what I recommend, you’re essentially leveraging your money 5 to 1.
 Five times 20% is 100% of the property.
 What that means is if the property goes up by let’s say 5% a year – basically tracking inflation numbers that we’re given – you’re actually making 25%, because it’s five times your leveraged money.”

 When taking the compounded effects of appreciation/inflation into account, Fernando’s returns far exceeded what he could achieve investing in the stock market.

 “If you add that 25% with a relatively low cash-on-cash return of 8%-10%, your already at 30%-35% for a property that is leveraged.
 Try to beat that with buying any stock.
 As a matter of fact, I’ve compared – since I’ve worked to Apple – Apple stock’s annualized return from 2012 to 2015 with my real estate portfolio, and my real estate portfolio beat the Apple stock,” Fernando explained.
 “My numbers were 14.8% averaged over the period, and Apple stock was 12.1%… So it’s just no comparison.”

 Without the advantages real estate provided from a tax, appreciation, and leverage perspective, Fernando would not have been able to achieve his financial freedom, or at least not as quickly and efficiently as he did.

-If your goal is to replace your current income with real estate, you must become familiar with these three principles.
+If your goal is to replace your current income with complete financial independence through real estate, you must become familiar with these three principles.
 Like Fernando, it will increase both your chances of achieving financial independence and the speed at which you will be able to do so.